Kenya AA Coffee

 Our Master Coffee Roaster's very first, and favorite single-origin coffee.

 Exclusively Kenya AA coffee beans, this medium-bodied coffee is bold with subtle nuances that light up the palate from front to back.
+We roast Medium Dark on this Kenya AA.

 Savor its brilliant acidity with a natural progression of flavors from grapefruit, orange, blackberry, finishing with sublime wine grape, currant flavor.